erni27/imcache/README.md

 * No expiration means that the entry will never expire.
 * Absolute expiration means that the entry will expire after a certain time.
 * Sliding expiration means that the entry will expire after a certain time if it hasn't been accessed.
 The expiration time is reset every time the entry is accessed.
-In other words the expiration time is slided to now + sliding expiration time where now is the time when the entry was accessed (read or write).
+In other words the expiration time is slided to now + sliding expiration time when now is the time when the entry was accessed (read or write).

 ```go
 // Set a new value with no expiration time.